English

 What You'll Learn and Do

 Develop your analytical and organizational skills through understanding literature and personal writing.
-You will acquire crucial skills through close reading, textual analysis, rhetoric, and argumentation, preparing you for a career where strong writing skills are a necessity.
+You will acquire crucial skills through close reading, textual analysis, rhetoric, and argumentation, preparing you for any career in which intellectual agility, creative problem solving, and strong writing skills are a necessity.

 Throughout the major, students are taught to appreciate the importance of reading and writing, and the power of language.
-By being able to read critically and write clearly and persuasively, students build the skills that are essential to succeed in today’s global job and ever-changing market.
+By being able to read critically and write clearly and persuasively, students build the skills that are essential to succeed in today’s ever-changing, global job market.

 Find Out More